Alone surrounded by people: why success can feel lonely and stressful at the top

 For someone who has had two long-term marriages, a long-term relationship and, until the last year, never really been alone, you’d think that I’ve never been lonely.
 However, it’s in some ways precisely because of that that I have been.
-When you grow up without boundaries (see last week's blog), you surround yourself with the wrong people.
+When you grow up without boundaries, you surround yourself with the wrong people.
 This can lead to feeling intensely lonely even when you are never alone.
 Having finally healed my inability to be alone, being single is surprisingly less lonely!

-Leadership can be the same.
-You feel, sometimes rightly or wrongly, that you can’t confide in those around you.
+Leadership can feel exactly the same.
+You feel, sometimes rightly or wrongly, that you can’t confide in those around you, particularly when anxiety makes stress harder to manage..
 Maybe your team look to you to have all the answers, maybe you feel you have to always be positive for shareholders or investors, or maybe you’re aware you’re surrounded by unstable, chaotic people and it genuinely isn’t a good idea to confide in those people.
 There are more of them at the top than you may believe.

 You try not to bring your work home, so you might not confide in your friends, family, or partner, and you may feel you won’t be understood if you do.
 Maybe you’d be right there.
 Some of my friends just don’t get the stresses and strains of running a business.
 My family definitely don’t.

-Loneliness is an epidemic.
+Loneliness is becoming increasingly common, even among high performers.
 Did you know that research shows that teenagers are more lonely than the elderly?
 In my experience supporting business leaders, I’d say they run a close second.

 So, what to do…?